kronik/Host-Status/README.md

-# Popup
+# Host Status

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.
+Host Status project is a host availability tracking app with custom popover window appearing from the icon in the Mac OS X status bar.

 # License

-Popup is licensed under the BSD license.
+Host Status is licensed under the MIT license.